dohnud/HLMWadEditor/HLMWadEdtitor/docs/Tutorials/tutorial00.md

 ### Initial Setup
+After you download and launch the Editor for the first time.
 Like the Explorer, the Editor nees a base wad to reference.
 Just like the Explorer, its under `File/Switch base wad` and locate your base wad.

 ###